 CJP has disciplinary jurisdiction over approximately 1,900 judges and 250 court commissioners and referees throughout the state.
-It enforces the California Code of Judicial Ethics and may determine that a judge be issued an advisory letter, privately admonished, publicly admonished,2 publicly censured, or removed or retired from office.
+It enforces the California Code of Judicial Ethics and may determine that a judge be issued an advisory letter, privately admonished, publicly admonished, publicly censured, or removed or retired from office.
 In certain circumstances, such as upon conviction of a felony or any crime involving moral turpitude, a judge may be suspended from office.3

 As of January 1, 2023, CJP was authorized to employ 28 staff, including 17 attorneys.
-It actually employs 26 staff, including 16 attorneys.
+As authorized, CJP currently employs 28 staff.
 Under the supervision of senior attorneys: Intake Attorneys review and evaluate new complaints; Investigating Attorneys conduct inquiries that have been authorized by the CJP commissioners; Trial Counsel and Assistant Trial Counsel present cases that have been authorized by the CJP commissioners for formal disciplinary hearings before Special Masters, seeing them through to conclusion, which may include submitting briefs and presenting oral argument to the commission and Supreme Court.